Shiver my timbers: History

 "Lather me! – Shiver my timbers. if so be he comes athwart me – I'll soon lower his topsails for him – Here's King George and old England for ever!"

 The phrase appears in a news article showing that the phrase was in use at the time.

 "yarn about the Emp'ror o' Rushy and we o' the Talavera; and shiver my timbers if I shall ever forget it ..."

 The Argus Newspaper Archive records the use in the news event as: "As for nine French men-of-war are laying along side us jist now, and overhauling our rigging and tactics, splinter my timbers into shivers if I don't think they are all buccaneers..." would indicate the meaning of "shivers" as the breaking into wedges, small pieces or slivers.
 Alternatively the word "slivers" itself (meaning a small, thin, narrow piece of something cut or split off a larger piece, which also defines a "splinter"), may be the word "shivers" expresses.
 The exact phrase is used earlier on the same page "Here's a breeze in a bumboat! shiver my timbers and top-lights, what will our Majesty's loblolly-boys say...".
 While the exact meaning may be different, the use was still that of an exclamation.

 The expression is a derivative of actual 18th century nautical slang, when the phrase "timbers!" or "my timbers!" meant an exclamation (cf. "my goodness!") as can be seen in Poor Jack, a song from 1789 by Charles Dibdin.

 The opening of the phrase, 'shiver my..', also predates Jacob Faithful with the following lines from John O'Keeffe's 1791 comic play Wild Oats an earlier example:

 Harry: I say it's false.

 John: False!
 Shiver my hulk, Mr. Buckskin, if you wore a lion's skin I'd curry you for this.

 Pirate stereotypes

 "Shiver my timbers" was most famously popularized by the archetypal pirate Long John Silver in Robert Louis Stevenson's Treasure Island (1883).
 Silver used the phrase seven times, as well as variations such as "shiver my sides", "shiver my soul" and "shake up your timbers".
 Another pirate, Israel Hands, also uses the phrase at one point.

 Marryat and Stevenson both wrote Victorian fiction using standard grammar, even when their characters were pirates.
 The use of "me" instead of "my", which is common to many British regional accents, has appeared in popular culture such as with Popeye; one of his earliest cartoons from 1934 is entitled Shiver Me Timbers!
 The phrase was also commonly used in Arthur Ransome's Swallows and Amazons books, where it was said at least once in almost every book, most commonly by "Amazon Pirate" Nancy Blackett.
+Robert Newton notably uses the original "shiver my timbers" in the 1950 RKO-Disney British adaptation of Treasure Island.